Local Communities Honor Lives Lost On 9/11 As Pandemic Changes Tribute Traditions

 Those planning to stop at the Garden of Reflection in Lower Makefield Township to pay their respects are asked to be mindful of social distancing and wear masks if they cannot stay six feet away from one another.

-Tonight’s remembrance ceremony will be a drive-thru event.
+Friday night’s remembrance ceremony will be a drive-thru event.
 Motorists can hear pre-recorded messages from clergy and victims’ family on a designated radio station.

+In Philadelphia, Mayor Jim Kenney was at a ceremony held at the Engine 8 firehouse on Arch Street.
+A bell was rung to remember the first responders and civilians who lost their lives.

+“I’ve been thinking about 9/11 a lot, the way it changed us, our sense of security in the world, also been thinking about how our country came together to rebuild and not let it ache over our lives.
+We agree this year once again we come together as a country, in very uncertain times,” Kenney said.

 You must log in to post a comment.